 The Americans with Disabilities Act (ADA) and the federal Rehabilitation Act require the school district to ensure that no individual will be discriminated against based upon a disability.
 Under federal law, qualified students with disabilities may be entitled to certain services or accommodations related to their school programming.
-Parents who believe their child may have a disability that substantially limits their child's ability to function properly in school should contact the District 504/ADA Coordinator Susan Wulczyn at (630) 257-2286 ext.
-4611.
+Parents who believe their child may have a disability that substantially limits their child's ability to function properly in school should contact the District 504/ADA Coordinator Heidi Rudy at (630) 257-2286 ext.
+4611 or the Assistant Director of Student Services Megan Mundt at (630) 257-2286 ext.
+4126.

 Students who do not qualify for an individualized education program, as required by the federal Individuals with Disabilities Education Act, may qualify for services under Section 504 of the federal Rehabilitation Act of 1973 if the child (1) has a physical or mental impairment that substantially limits one or more major life activities, (2) has a record of a physical or mental impairment, or (3) is regarded as having a physical or mental impairment.
-Additional information can be found on the district's website at https://www.sd113a.org/student-services/special-education and student handbook.
-For direct inquiries, please contact Susan Wulczyn, Director of Student Services at 630-257-2286 ext.
-4611.
+For more information, please contact Heidi Rudy, Director of Student Services, at 630-257-2286 ext.
+4611 or Megan Mundt, Assistant Director of Student Services, at 630-257-2286 ext.
+4126.